jprudent/didactic-happiness/bramah/README.md

 h1.
 Diary

 h3.
+Day 4
+Spent some time finding a nice way to have input.
+I opt for a keypad with multitap, but I'm too lazy to try anything this evening.
+The Keypad library that comes with arduino can support this.
+There is an example called DynamicKeypad.ino.

+h3.
 Day 3
 I finally managed to generate a password and type it on keyboard.
 I have to check that my mapping to hid is correct.